 Pricing

-Flat monthly pricing — no per-seat fees, no per-vendor surcharge.
+Flat monthly pricing — no per-seat fees, no per-vendor surcharge, no per-client charge.
+Add ten more clients to your billing batch and your Morton Command Center bill doesn't move.
 See current pricing on the homepage →

 Ready to talk?